 Achieving Data Organization

-When discussing temporal data, for example, Python can provide a wider context into many disciplines while enhancing workflows.
+When discussing ways to work with temporal data, several scripting languages, especially Python, can provide useful data tools and enhance workflows.
 Data visualization software can be used to combine data from multiple disciplines into a single data hub that’s easier to view.
 Python can enhance visual renderings on-screen with the assistance of the visual software.
 Python also helps users make use of existing modules, enhancing workflows in the process.
 It helps users sift through the many strands of data coming from the field and organizes packaged data that are wired together for better sharing.

 Sharing Workflows Across Disciplines

 Jupyter Notebook—an open-source web application compatible with Python—blurs the line between users and coders.
 And, it lowers the entry barrier to Python when it comes to workflow creation, allowing users to create workflows in a matter of minutes.
+Jupyter Notebooks can also help users assemble the workflows in a format that can be sent to other parties with the details and output allowing others to see the process but not needing to run the Python code itself.
 Overall, Jupyter Notebook simplifies the process in the following ways:

 Team members can write a package that allows users to download and modify accordingly.
 Python and data visualization are viable solutions that make data accessible to all types of users without the necessary expertise.